 - Back posture on the bicycle can strain the lower back, a result of the lumbar spine flexing or pulling up)

-- Position on the bicycles, with the neck arching back, can strain the neck and upper back, especially when the bicycle is equipped with aerodynamic bars
+- Position on the bicycle, with the neck arching back, can strain the neck and upper back, especially when the bicycle is equipped with aerodynamic bars

 - Rough terrain increases jarring and compression to the spine, which can lead to back pain